-In 2014, the Office of Research became an Advisory Committee member of the Friends of NIDDK (National Institute of Diabetes and Digestive and Kidney Diseases) congressional advocacy coalition in support of funding for NIDDK extramural research.
+In 2014, the AUA became an Advisory Committee member of the Friends of NIDDK (National Institute of Diabetes and Digestive and Kidney Diseases) congressional advocacy coalition in support of funding for NIDDK extramural research.

-The Office of Research is also engaging with the Defense Health Research Consortium.
+The AUA is also engaging with the Defense Health Research Consortium.
 This coalition effectively advocates for congressional funding of the Department of Defense (DoD) Congressionally Directed Medical Research Programs (CDMRP).
 Five of the CDMRP programs include funds for urologic research, the largest funder being the DoD Prostate Cancer Research Program.

 The AUA Director of Research and Research Council Chair also serve as AUA liaisons to represent urologic research interests at public meetings of the NIDDK Advisory Council, and represent urologic research interests at public meetings of the National Cancer Advisory Board.

 The AUA National Urology Research Agenda (NURA) established in 2010 and planned for update in 2015, serves as a roadmap for communicating priority research areas and infrastructure needs for basic and clinical urologic research, with the overarching goal of promoting research that will enable substantial improvements in patient care.
 The NURA seeks not only to identify areas of scientific priority and opportunity, but also to emphasize the importance of team-based, multidisciplinary activities, which are critical to "growing" the field and increasing competitiveness for funding.